Intent types and execution

 Structure of intents call and their encoding

 Intents are submitted as JSON objects written as strings in a payload object.
-The following is an example of a intent USDC tokens from Alice to Bob.
+The following is an example of a Transfer intent USDC tokens from Alice to Bob.

 {